 Dental disease is a reality for most cats.
 By age four, many cats have significant gingivitis, and many also have periodontal disease.
 It is a slow progressing but serious disease that causes pain and affects the cat's overall health and well-being.
-Cats will not show signs of oral discomfort.
+Cats often do not show signs of oral discomfort.
 Because the pain associated with dental problems comes on slowly over time, they simply learn to live with it.
 The best way to minimize these issues is for your cat is to start out with a great dental health routine at home.
 This should be supplemented with regular dental cleanings performed by veterinary professionals.

 There are several ways to ensure proper cat dental care.
 All of them involve diligence and commitment from you as a cat owner.
 Your feline friend will not tell you that dental care is needed, so it is up to you to proactively address his or her needs.

-- If possible, establish a teeth cleaning routine when your cat is young
+If possible, establish a tooth cleaning routine when your cat is young

 The recommended frequency of cleaning your cat's teeth depends upon several factors such as:

 Regardless of signs or symptoms, your cat should have a dental checkup annually at a minimum.
-While you should be looking at your cat's teeth periodically yourself, it is easy to miss the types of problem signs that a trained and experienced veterinarian will pick up on.
+While you should be looking at your cat's teeth periodically yourself, it is easy to miss signs that a trained and experienced veterinarian will pick up on.
 It is significantly easier to address and resolve dental issues that are spotted early compared to dental issues that go unnoticed and are allowed to further develop.
 For example, early gingivitis in cats can be completely reversible with anesthetic dental cleaning and at home oral care.
 Therefore, a proactive approach to feline dentistry is recommended.

 Many cats will allow you to brush their teeth.
 You should brush your cat's teeth daily with specially designed brushes and feline hygiene products.
 Our technicians are trained to provide instructions on how you can brush your cat's teeth at home.
 Let us work with you to ensure the best possible dental health for your cat.